sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-facebook-login/index.md

 22. In the "Valid OAuth redirect URIs" field add your marketplace address followed by `/api/auth/facebook/callback`, for example: https://www.example.com/api/auth/facebook/callback.
-This endpoint can be different if you have modified the `/api` endpoints in FTW.
+This endpoint can be different if you have modified the `/api` endpoints in Sharetribe Web Template.

 Your Facebook login settings should now look like this: